coxde/ucore/README.md

 ## Features ✨

--   Fish and other useful tools
+-   Fish and other useful CLI tools
+-   Native Cockpit with more extensions
 -   Some tweaks compared to the upstream

 ## Installation ⚙️